- Very large condensate collection bucket (17.5 pints)

 The GE features average quality casters.
 We had no trouble moving the unit across both soft (carpet) and hard (wood and tile) surfaces.

 Overall Category Score

 The GE isn’t one of the lighter large capacity units we tested.
 It does feature a top extendable handle that improves the unit’s portability should you require a unit that can easily be moved up and down stairs or across a rough surface on which you can’t push the unit on its casters.
 This model does lack side pocket handles in case the top handle does eventually break.
 45 lb is a lot of weight to carry by a plastic handle and you should be aware that over time the unit’s top handle may eventually break or be damaged.

 The unit doesn’t include any cord storage and it offers average quality casters that didn’t pose any issues when moving the unit across any surface you might come across in the average home.
 We give the GE a solid 4/5 for portability.
 Its lack of cord storage and heavier weight cost it a point but the top extendable handle really does make a big difference in being able to move the unit from one location to another (we had ample time to verify this during our testing).

 The GE comes with an industry standard full 1 year warranty on all parts.
 The manual doesn’t mention a separate extended warranty for the sealed system (condenser and compressor, etc.) which is included with most of the other large capacity units we tested.

 By far the most negative aspect of this dehumidifier is value.
 At a street price of about $270 both online and at your local retail store the GE was the most expensive 70 pint dehumidifier we tested that does not include a built-in pump.
-Compare the GE’s price of $270 with a price of only $190 for the Keystone.
-Even compared to the $225 Frigidaire, the GE is just not competitively priced and this is the primary reason why we do not recommend this unit.
+Compare the GE’s price of about $270 with a price of only about $190 for the Keystone.
+Even compared to the $225 (approx.) Frigidaire, the GE is just not competitively priced and this is the primary reason why we do not recommend this unit.